Skip to main content

 Secondary Traumatic Stress

-By Secondary trauma
+By Barbara Rubel Secondary trauma No Comments

 The terms secondary trauma and secondary traumatization are interchangeable and refer to the stressful consequence to working with traumatic material.
 When you are empathetic, you open yourself up and become vulnerable to internalize the traumatized individual’s experience.
 This is especially the case when workplaces do not offer enough recovery time between emotional cases.
 Symptoms you may feel Arousal symptoms from secondary traumatic stress such as irritability, avoidance, and intrusion can…